 I’ve always been passionate about my German heritage, and I hope to someday travel to my parents’ homeland.
-With help from James M. Beidler’s book Trace Your German Roots Online, I’ve been trying to find my German hometown so I can visit.
+With help from James M. Beidler’s book Trace Your German Roots Online (Family Tree Books), I’ve been trying to find my German hometown so I can visit.
 Here’s what I’ve tried so far.

 Unfortunately, even my earliest research suggested not.
 Following a tip from Trace Your German Roots Online, I searched for the name on Geogen’s Surname Mapping tool.
 This showed the distribution of surnames in Germany today.